Blog / Research

 The 2025–2026 Replication Record

 The Stanford finding could have been an outlier.
 It hasn't been.
-Three lines of evidence have accumulated since 2024:
+Four lines of evidence have accumulated since 2024 — three external, one our own.

 Independent academic replication.
 A 2025 paper in the journal Information ("Evaluating the Effectiveness and Ethical Implications of AI Detection Tools in Higher Education," MDPI) re-ran detection benchmarks on multilingual student corpora and found the same disparate pattern, with non-native English samples flagged at multiples of the native-speaker rate.
 The paper explicitly cites the bias as an ethical reason to bar detector output from misconduct findings.